buttahtoast/helm-testing-action/README.md

 # Helm Chart Publish

 This Github action allows you to publish a helm repository via Github Pages.
+It integrates [Kube-Linter](https://github.com/stackrox/kube-linter), [Helm Values Generator](https://github.com/karuppiah7890/helm-schema-gen) and [Helm Unit Testing](https://github.com/quintush/helm-unittest) as tools, to improve the quality of your published helm charts.
 It adds an improved Bash wrapper on top of the [Helm Chart Releaser](https://github.com/helm/chart-releaser-action).
 The main benefit of this wrapper  is currently, that each chart is checked if it has changes in it's `Chart.yaml` file.
 If not, no new release will be made.
 The script will create for each chart a GitHub release through Chart Releaser.
 The index.yaml will be updated on the `gh-pages` branch.

 ## Setup